 Is DDA in FIFA?
 EA patent & more

-The official answer to that question is no. However, EA filed a patent for the mechanic back in 2016, meaning they essentially gained a license to use it in-game.
+EA did file a patent for the mechanic back in 2016, meaning they essentially gained a license to use it in-game.
+However, they revealed the DDA code in a March 2021 court case to debunk accusations of it ever being implemented in anyway.